nishen/nginx-ad-proxy/docs/README.md

       # This helps if you don't want to create a login page and do redirects
       # for asking a user to login.
 This will generate the browser login box
       # on the client so they can login.
 You can create an empty htpasswd.dat
-      # file and use the 'satisfy any' directive to allow authntication against
+      # file and use the 'satisfy any' directive to allow authentication against
       # Active Directory only.
       auth_basic              $realm;
       auth_basic_user_file    /path/to/empty/htpasswd.dat;